Google Lens Explained: How Visual Discovery Works and How to Prepare

 Travel and exploration leverage Lens for landmark identification, restaurant discovery, and cultural learning.
 Tourists photograph unfamiliar architecture or signage and instantly receive historical context and information.
 Nature enthusiasts identify plants, animals, and insects during outdoor activities, turning casual observations into learning opportunities.

 Product research and comparison has become seamless.
 Someone sees a handbag they like, photographs it, and Lens returns not just the exact product but similar items in different price ranges from nearby retailers.
-This capability has fundamentally changed how consumers shop, removing friction from the discovery-to-purchase journey.
+This capability has fundamentally changed how consumers move from discovery to purchase, and it’s the reason 20 billion of Lens’s annual searches carry direct shopping intent.

 • Provide multiple angles and contexts - Show products from at least 3-4 different angles, both in isolation and in realistic environments where customers would use them